Interview of Mike O'Neal, April 16, 2021

 Interviewed by Jim McLean

 Bill Reardon is a story-teller, famous in the Democrat caucus for his jokes, stories and anecdotes, told with great enthusiasm.
-This entertaining interview is also filled with some of those stories.
+This entertaining interview is filled with some of those stories.
 Reardon talks about how he was inspired by seeing John F. Kennedy in Kansas City and also by his brother and father, both political figures in Wyandotte County.
-There is an entertaining description of a hearing he chaired in the Federal and State Affairs committee on the Equal Rights Amendment in 1977.
-Reardon divides his legislative service into two periods—the bipartisan problem-solving work of the first 15 years, and Show Morea more ideologically driven, partisan era in the last fifteen years.
-His descriptions of developing and passing the 1992 school finance bill are consistent with other interviews of legislators serving at that time.
+Reardon divides his legislative service into two periods—the bipartisan problem-solving work of the first 15 years, and a more ideologically driven, partisan era in the last 15 years.
+His descriptions of developing and passing the 1992 school finance bill are consistent Show Morewith other interviews of legislators serving at that time.
 Reardon tells stories about how leadership worked and discloses his observations about the Brownback years when he was serving as a lobbyist for the school district.
-He did end the interview with his story about a land turtle which was not transcribed because of its length, but if you see Reardon, ask him about the turtle story.
 Show Less

 Alicia Salisbury, Kansas